Isaac-kaberere/wireframing/README.md

 ---

 👉 By providing clarity, encouraging collaboration, and reducing rework, wireframes ensure that both the **design** and **development** processes move forward with a shared vision and stronger efficiency.

+## Real-World Scenario: Wireframing in Action

+During the early planning of an **e-commerce website**, the design team created low-fidelity wireframes to map out the checkout process.
+Initially, the wireframe showed a **five-step checkout flow**: Cart → Shipping Info → Billing Info → Payment → Confirmation.

+### Identifying the Usability Issue
+When the team reviewed the wireframe with stakeholders and potential users, they realized the process felt **too long and overwhelming**.
+Users expressed frustration at having to move through so many pages just to complete a purchase.
+This was a **usability issue** that, if left unchecked, could have led to **cart abandonment** and lost sales.

+### Resolving the Issue
+Because the problem was caught at the **wireframe stage**, the team could easily revise the layout.
+They combined **Shipping Info** and **Billing Info** into one step and introduced a **progress bar** at the top of the page to reassure users of their progress.
+This reduced the flow from five steps to three, while still capturing all necessary details.

+### Impact on the Final Product
+The simplified checkout flow was implemented in the final design.
+As a result, the company observed:
+- A **higher checkout completion rate**, since fewer users dropped out mid-process.
+- **Improved user satisfaction**, as customers found the flow faster and easier to navigate.

+### Conclusion
+This scenario highlights how wireframing helps teams spot usability issues **before development begins**, when changes are cheap and fast to implement.
+By catching problems early, wireframing ensures the final product is **user-friendly, efficient, and aligned with user expectations**.